 - Black Mussels: These small mussels are the most common type, and measure about 2.4 inches in length.
 They have a light and mild flavor, and can be found in just about any part of the world.

-- Green Mussels (New Zealand Mussels): Intensely flavored and about 4 inches in size, green mussels are native to New Zealand, and more difficult to find in other countries.
+- Green Mussels (New Zealand Mussels): Intensely flavored and about 4 inches in size, these mussels are native to New Zealand, and more difficult to find in other countries.

 - Mediterranean Mussels: Large and plump in size, Mediterranean mussels are typically only harvested in Europe.
 Commonly found in summer and in early fall, these mussels have a delicate yet buttery flavor.